nitzanlab/prototype-equivalences/README.md

 ### Prototype Definition

 To use SPE, a prototype has to be defined.
-In our experiments, we used damped simple oscillators (SO) as prototypes.
+In our experiments, we used limit-cycle oscillators (SO) as prototypes.
 These are governed by the following equations (in polar coordinates):

 	 $\dot{r}=r(a-r)^2$